liuli-neko/NekoProtoTools/README.md

 - support syncronize protocol table (should be compatible with the same name protocol)
 - reserved 1-64 protocol type for control information transmission
 - fix some serialization problems in binary protocol
+- support more flags for protocol transmission
+    - support send protocol table before send data
+    - The receiver is allowed to continue to receive data as a binary packet when it receives a protocol that it cannot process
+    - Streaming supports sliced transfers and cancels in the middle of the process
+- support xml serialization by rapidxml

 #### v0.2.0 - alpha
 - Modify serializer interface